jeremyf/hydramata-works/documents/lecture-notes.md

 Again, are we doing a good job of sharing?

 I have been hesitant to bring more dependencies from Hydra into our development.
+There are so many moving parts.
+Parts that I've created.
+Parts that pile upon the overworked Rails callback system.

 What has been your experience of upgrades?